 The above entities are domiciled in Australia except for AS Property No 1 LLC, AS Property No 2 LLC, AS Property No 3 LLC, AS Private Equity Co-Invest LLC and AustralianSuper (US) LLC which are all domiciled in the USA, and AustralianSuper (UK) Limited and Kings Cross Central GP which are domiciled in the UK.
-In addition to the above, the Fund also controlled 25 (2020: 23) entities as at the reporting date which acted as the trustee for the above entities.
-Each entity had a carrying value of \$2 or less (2020: \$2 or less).
+In addition to the above, the Fund also controlled 43 (2021: 25) entities as at the reporting date which acted as the trustee for the above entities.
+Each entity had a carrying value of \$2 (2021: \$2 or less).
 There were no transactions during the financial year between the trustees for the controlled entities and the Fund or AustralianSuper Pty Ltd.

-12 Auditor's remuneration
+19 Auditor's remuneration